 Not everything in the martial arts is real.
 There can be a good deal of fraudulent activity about which you will want to remain vigilant.
-In this article we will cover some of the questionable things you will see in the martial arts.
+In this article, we will cover some of the questionable things you will see in the martial arts.

 As another example consider someone who demonstrates their abilities with a student or other partner.
 The student makes a straight forward attack and then the person doing the demonstration strikes their partner seven times and then throws them to the ground, stomps on them, and explains this is one of the many ways in which he or she might handle such an attack.
 You may wish to notice the student struck once.
 The defender struck at least nine times.
 This is a very unlikely scenario, especially if the defender did not somehow immediately compromise the structural integrity of the student.
-Any scenario in which a person attacks with a single strike, and the defender then responds with innumerable subsequent maneuvers is highly questionable.
+Any scenario in which a person attacks with a single strike and the defender then responds with innumerable subsequent maneuvers is highly questionable.

 The above situation can occur if the student was first rendered incapable of striking again by manipulation of his or her structure.
 But if the student is simply standing there and absorbing blows then it is not a realistic demonstration.
-And of course if you were able to render someone incapable of striking you why would you then need to strike them multiple times?
+And of course, if you were able to render someone incapable of striking you why would you then need to strike them multiple times?

 When I was still a relatively new instructor I encountered this phenomenon very close to home.
 The head of our school was looked upon with great favor by most of the student body.
 There is nothing at all wrong with that.
 If you have a great instructor you should cherish him or her and what they can bring from you.
 However, many of the students began to take it too far and began to infer that the head instructor had god-like qualities.
-For some reason this spread and the school started to feel more like a cult than a martial arts organization.
+For some reason, this spread and the school started to feel more like a cult than a martial arts organization.
 People started proclaiming they would follow the head instructor anywhere and do anything he asked.

-Luckily, the head instructor is not a cultish type person.
+Luckily, the head instructor is not a cultish type of person.
 He seemed to recognize what was happening and took rather dramatic steps to put an end to it.
 The problem went away quickly, and just in the nick of time.
-I had decided I would need to leave the school and seek training elsewhere.
+I had decided I would need to leave that Dojo and seek training elsewhere.
 Luckily the changes occurred before I had fully explored this option.
 We never again had a similar problem in the school.
 However in retrospect, I could have done more to dispel the growing cult-like behavior, but I was still a relatively new instructor and not yet wise enough to recognize I could be effective at squashing this growing problem.

 I recall another case in which the head of a martial arts system was looked upon with great reverence.
 A student was promoting this system-head to others on a martial arts forum when another forum participant mentioned that the head of the system had a questionable past.
 The student then replied that he did not care if the head instructor was named Hitler, he would follow him anywhere to learn what would be taught.